AdobeDocs/experience-platform.de-DE/help/data-governance/policies/create.md

 ## Nächste Schritte

-In diesem Lernprogramm haben Sie erfolgreich eine Datenverwendungsrichtlinie für eine Marketingaktion erstellt.
-Sie können nun das Lernprogramm zum [Erzwingen von Datenverwendungsrichtlinien](../enforcement/api-enforcement.md) fortsetzen, um zu erfahren, wie Sie in Ihrer Erlebnisanwendung nach Richtlinienverletzungen suchen und diese behandeln können.
+In dieser Anleitung haben Sie für eine Marketing-Aktion erfolgreich eine Datennutzungsrichtlinie erstellt.
+Sie können nun mit der Anleitung zum [Durchsetzen von Datennutzungsrichtlinien](../enforcement/api-enforcement.md) fortfahren, um zu erfahren, wie Sie in Ihrer Erlebnisanwendung Richtlinienverletzungen erkennen und behandeln können.

-Weitere Informationen zu den verschiedenen verfügbaren Vorgängen in der [!DNL Policy Service] API finden Sie im [Policy Service-Entwicklerhandbuch](../api/getting-started.md).
-Informationen zum Erzwingen von Richtlinien für [!DNL Real-time Customer Profile] Daten finden Sie im Lernprogramm zum [Erzwingen der Datenverwendungskonformität für Audiencen-Segmente](../../segmentation/tutorials/governance.md).
+For more information on the different available operations in the [!DNL Policy Service] API,  see the [Policy Service developer guide](../api/getting-started.md).
+For information on how to enforce policies for [!DNL Real-time Customer Profile] data, see the tutorial on [enforcing data usage compliance for audience segments](../../segmentation/tutorials/governance.md).

-Informationen zum Verwalten von Nutzungsrichtlinien in der [!DNL Experience Platform] Benutzeroberfläche finden Sie im [Richtlinien-Benutzerhandbuch](user-guide.md).
+To learn how to manage usage policies in the [!DNL Experience Platform] user interface, see the [policy user guide](user-guide.md).